-Payroll Office: The Payroll Office reviews professional service provider and fellowship payments to foreign nationals, ensures payments are permitted by the foreign national’s visa, and calculates and applies any tax withholding.
+Tax Office: The Tax Office reviews professional service provider and fellowship payments to foreign nationals, ensures payments are permitted by the foreign national’s visa, and calculates and applies any tax withholding.

 Accounts Payable: Accounts Payable reviews the supplier invoices to ensure required documentation is attached.
 They also review foreign national visitor travel payment requests to ensure payments are permitted by the visitor’s visa.
 Accounts Payable processes the supplier invoice.

 Review the chart Frequently Presented Visa Types to determine if the independent contractor you would like to engage may legally work and accept payment as an independent contractor.
 Departments are encouraged to contact the Controller’s Office with questions regarding the payment process.